TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lab.md

-# Lab 7.04 - Pokemon Child Classes
+# Lab 7.04 - `Pokemon` Child Classes

 ## Overview

-Given the following [example], practice using inheritance to create specific child classes for different types of Pokemon.
+Given the following [example], practice using inheritance to create specific child classes for different types of `Pokemon`.

 ### Create the three child classes below